 2. Visit Todaiji Temple

-Todaiji Temple is one of Japan’s most well-known temples.
-The grounds are expansive and cover a large part of northern Nara Park.
-The main hall, Daibutsuden Hall, was completed in 752 and is the world’s largest wooden building.
-It also houses the world’s largest bronze Buddha, which is 15-meters tall.
-The temple hours change depending on the season.
+Todaiji Temple is one of Japan’s most renowned temples.
+Located in the expansive grounds of Nara Park, it covers a large area in the northern part of the park.
+The temple’s main hall, Daibutsuden Hall, was completed in 752 and holds the distinction of being the world’s largest wooden building.
+Inside, visitors can admire the Great Buddha (Daibutsu), the world’s largest bronze Buddha statue, which stands at an impressive 15 meters (49 feet) tall.

 3. Explore Kofukuji Temple

-4. Stroll through Isui-en Garden
+4. Stroll through Isuien Garden

 5. Walk to Kasuga Taisha Shrine